Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics: Computational Methods

 \section{Computational Methods}

-The ground electronic state of azulene was modeled at the second-order M{\o }ller--Plesset (MP2) perturbation theory level; the first excited state was modeled using the second-order Laplace-transformed density-fitted local algebraic diagrammatic construction [LT-DF-LADC(2)] scheme,\cite{Kats_Schutz:2009,Ledermuller_Schutz:2013,Ledermuller_Schutz:2014,Schutz:2015} as implemented in the Molpro 2015 package.\cite{Werner_Wang:2015} We first evaluated the Hessians in the ground and excited states at the respective optimized geometries.
-Then, starting from the minimum of the ground state, an on-the-fly ab initio classical trajectory was evolved in the excited electronic state for 1100 steps with a time step of $8\,$a.u.$\approx0.19\,$fs (total time $\approx213\,$fs).
+The ground electronic state of azulene was modeled at the second-order M{\o }ller--Plesset (MP2) perturbation theory level; the first excited state was modeled using the second-order Laplace-transformed density-fitted local algebraic diagrammatic construction [LT-DF-LADC(2)] scheme,\cite{Kats_Schutz:2009,Ledermuller_Schutz:2013,Ledermuller_Schutz:2014,Schutz:2015} as implemented in the Molpro 2015 package.\cite{Werner_Wang:2015} cc-pVDZ basis set was used throughout (see Ref.~\citenum{Prlj_Vanicek:2020}).
+We first evaluated the Hessians in the ground and excited states at the respective optimized geometries.
+Then, starting from the minimum of the ground state, an on-the-fly ab initio classical trajectory was evolved in the excited electronic state for 1130 steps with a time step of $8\,$a.u.$\approx0.19\,$fs (total time $\approx 219\,$fs).

-Linear spectra were computed by Fourier transforming the first 550 steps of the wavepacket autocorrelation function (see Ref.~\citenum{Vanicek_Begusic:2021}).
-Regarding the simulation of two-dimensional spectra, $t_{1}$ and $t_{3}$ times were propagated up to $\approx106\,$fs (550 steps); $t_{2}$ was set to zero.
-In this case, the stimulated emission and ground-state bleach components are equal to each other, i.e., $R_{\text{SE}}(t_{3}, 0, t_{1}) = R_{\text{GSB}}(t_{3}, 0, t_{1})$.
+Linear spectra were computed by Fourier transforming the first 500 steps of the wavepacket autocorrelation function (see Ref.~\citenum{Vanicek_Begusic:2021}).
+With regard to the simulation of two-dimensional spectra, $t_{1}$ and $t_{3}$ times were propagated up to $\approx106\,$fs (500 steps); $t_{2}$ delays ranged from $0$ (results shown in the main text) to $25\,$fs (130 steps), in intervals of $5\,$fs or 26 steps.
 Condon approximation, which was justified for the S$_{1}\leftarrow \ $S$_{0}$ absorption of azulene in Ref.~\citenum{Prlj_Vanicek:2020}, was employed.
 Gaussian broadening with a half-width at half-maximum of $90\,$cm$^{-1}$ was used in both linear and two-dimensional spectra.
-Linear spectra were shifted in frequency and scaled in intensity to match at the maximum intensity peak of the experiment; two-dimensional spectra were shifted by the same frequency shifts as the linear absorption spectra.
+Linear spectra were shifted in frequency and scaled in intensity to match at the maximum intensity peak of the experiment; two-dimensional spectra were shifted by the same frequency shifts as the linear absorption spectra and scaled according to the maximum of the fully absorptive two-dimensional spectrum [Eq.~(\ref{eq:2D_spec_abs})].